 Simultaneous images of a flaring loop at two frequencies are used to model the magnetic structure of the loop and the energy distribution of the radiating electrons.
 The imaging data were obtained with the VLA at 5 and 15 GHz.
-Additional spectral data were provided by the OVRO Solar Array at several frequencies between 2 GHz and 15 GHz.
+Additional spectral data were provided by the Owens Valley Radio Observatory (OVRO) solar array at several frequencies between 2 and 15 GHz.
 At 15 GHz, the flare emission was optically thin and came from the footpoints of the flaring loop, while at 5 GHz the loop itself was outlined.
-Most of the 5 GHz emission was optically thick and its spatial maximum was close to the loop top.
+Most of the 5 GHz emission was optically thick, and its spatial maximum was close to the loop top.
 A striking feature of the observations is that the 5 GHz emission does not reach down to the 15 GHz footpoints.
 We compare the observations with calculations of gyrosynchrotron emission from an inhomogeneous magnetic loop in order to determine the conditions in the flaring loop.
-The best fit to the OVRO fluxes was reached with a model flaring loop with photospheric footpoint magnetic field strength of 870 G. The thickness of the model loop was small compared to its footpoint separation.
-The energy spectral index of the energetic electrons was 3.7 and their number density was 7.9×10^7 cm-3.
-The low and high energy cutoffs of the nonthermal electrons were 8 and 210 keV.
-The 5 GHz emission in this model is at low harmonics (3-7) and harmonic effects are responsible for the weak 5 GHz emission at the footpoints.
+The best fit to the OVRO fluxes was reached with a model flaring loop with photospheric footpoint magnetic field strength of 870 G. The thickness of the model loop was small compared with its footpoint separation.
+The energy spectral index of the energetic electrons was 3.7, and their number density was $7.9 \times 10^7$ $cm^{-3}$ .
+The low- and high-energy cutoffs of the nonthermal electrons were 8 and 210 keV, respectively.
+The 5 GHz emission in this model is at low harmonics (3-7), and harmonic effects are responsible for the weak 5 GHz emission at the footpoints.
 The absence of electrons above 210 keV is necessary in this model to explain why no emission is observed from the loop top at 15 GHz.
-That model reproduced well the high frequency part of the OVRO flux spectrum as well as the VLA spatial structure.
-Thus comparisons between the spatially-resolved observations and models reveal the three-dimensional structure of the loop geometry.
+That model reproduced well the high-frequency part of the OVRO flux spectrum as well as the VLA spatial structure.
+Thus, comparisons between the spatially resolved observations and models reveal the three-dimensional structure of the loop geometry.

-Subject headings: Sun: flares - Sun: corona - Sun: radio radiation
+Subject headings: Sun: corona - Sun: flares - Sun: radio radiation

-1. Introduction
+1. INTRODUCTION

 Observations of solar microwave bursts can provide important diagnostics of acceleration processes in the solar corona because the radio emission is produced by energetic electrons accelerated during the flare.
-It is well known (e.g. see the reviews by Kundu, & Vlahos 1982, Alissandrakis 1986; Bastian, Benz, & Gary 1998) that the basic emission mechanism of solar microwave bursts is gyrosynchrotron from mildly relativistic electrons (energies of tens to several hundreds of keV) trapped in flaring loops.
+It is well known (e.g., see the reviews by Kundu & Vlahos 1982; Alissandrakis 1986; Bastian, Benz, & Gary 1998) that the basic emission mechanism of solar microwave bursts is gyrosynchrotron from mildly relativistic electrons (energies of tens to several hundreds of kilo-electron volts) trapped in flaring loops.
 Gyrosynchrotron emission offers a powerful diagnostic of physical conditions in flaring regions.
 Unlike X-ray radiation, it is sensitive to magnetic field strength and orientation and can therefore be used to constrain the coronal magnetic field in the flaring source.